Sajjal-Malik/Sajjal-Malik/README.md

 Code.Create.Innovate.Dominate 💻

 ## 🚀 About Me
-- 🛠️ Focused on Full Stack Software Development and Digital Marketing.
+- 🛠️ Focused on Full Stack Software Engineering and Digital Marketing.
 - 📊 Exploring more about Latest Techs and Trends in Cyber Security and Artificial Intelligence.

 ## 📊 GitHub Stats